Dr-Eti/RtarD-Tarjans_DFS_in_R/README.md

  6) Strang (1986) Introduction to Applied Mathematics.
 ISBN 0-9614088-0-4, Ch.
 16 (doesn't implement Tarjan but refers to earlier work)
  7) Hume and Plemmons (1981) p 272 in thid Google book https://books.google.co.uk/books?id=pEMsAQAAIAAJ&pg=PA272&lpg=PA272&dq=duff+and+reid+block+triangularization&source=bl&ots=zlTT95Usx-&sig=ACfU3U3GkBU0av0mI459KObNAqyrc-1sTw&hl=en&sa=X&ved=2ahUKEwiWkKnBlKbyAhUSesAKHXmZArcQ6AF6BAgREAM#v=onepage&q=duff%20and%20reid%20block%20triangularization&f=false

-Obviously there are plenty of better-performing alternatives out there - but these may be harder to access for an R user (e.g. the source code may not be written in R for whatever reason).
-Examples include BUILT-IN functions in e.g. Gephi, and igraph.
-Typically, these implementations of SCC by DFS do not address the problem of finding a block-diagonal permutation of the adjacency matrix (when possible).
+Obviously there are plenty of better-performing, readily-available alternatives out there.
+Examples include built-in functions in Gephi, and igraph.
+But I am not aware of DFS-based SCC functions written for R that are not wrappers for code written in another language.
+Also, I am not aware of implementations that jointly address the problem of finding a block-diagonal permutation of the adjacency matrix (when possible).